Blue and White Delft

 Condition: Excellent with small edge frits invisibly restored

-• Pair Blue and White Delft Plates Hand Painted Netherlands Circa 1800
+• Pair Blue and White Delft Tobacco Jars Delft Hand Painted 18th Century

-• Pair Blue and White Delft Tobacco Jars Delft Netherlands 18th Century Circa 1770
+Pair Blue and White Delft Tobacco Jars Delft Hand Painted 18th Century

-This outstanding pair of Dutch Delft blue and white tobacco jars were made circa 1770 to hold a type of tobacco named “DÜÎNKERKER.”
+This outstanding pair of Dutch Delft blue and white tobacco jars was hand painted circa 1770 to hold a type of tobacco named “DÜÎNKERKER.”

 Made in the city of Delft circa 1770, the cobalt blue decoration on the jars is outstanding.